Galen Clark: Biography

 He wrote about protecting the grove to friends and the US Congress.
 He contributed to the writing and passage of legislation to protect the area, gaining support of US Senator John Conness from California.
 The act for the Yosemite Grant was signed into law by President Abraham Lincoln.
 Ceding the land to the state of California for preservation, the grant was the first of its kind.
 The legislation was to protect Yosemite Valley and the Mariposa Grove of Giant Sequoias for "public use, resort, and recreation ... to be left inalienable for all time."
-Galen became the first "guardian of the grant".
+Clark became the first "guardian of the grant".
 His lungs healed, and he explored and climbed much of the area.

 Clark did not seek to enrich himself from Yosemite Valley or the Sequoia trees.
 He ran a modest hotel and guide service.
 A poor businessman, he was constantly in debt.
 His Clark's Station, for example, had several more employees than required for the number of guests and its short season.

 Toward the end of his life, Clark was desperately poor.
 He wrote three books on Yosemite.
 These include Indians of the Yosemite (1904) and The Yosemite Valley (1910).
 Clark's book on the sequoia trees is simple, factual, and direct.
 He left out his personal role in the discovery, popularization, and protection of the Mariposa Grove of Big Trees.
 He served as hotel keeper, guide, and guardian of Yosemite and the Mariposa Grove.

 Clark spent some time living in Summerland, a Spiritualist colony in Southern California, near Santa Barbara.
 His house still stands on Shelby Street.

 On March 24, 1910, he died at the home of his daughter Dr. Elvira M. Lee in Oakland, California.
 He was buried at a spot near Yosemite Falls which he personally selected and dug decades prior to his death.
 He had also selected the granite tombstone marker and planted around his gravesite seedlings from the Mariposa Grove sequoias.